caranuial/frontend-nanodegree-feedreader/README.md

 # How to run the project?

-1.Instal virtual wb server (i.e. XAMPP, WAMP).
+1. Instal virtual wb server (i.e. XAMPP, WAMP).
-2.Download, copy or fork repository to your virtula server.
+2. Download, copy or fork repository to your virtula server.
-3.Run index.html.
+3. Run index.html.
-4.Use left menu to changee the feeds.
+4. Use left menu to changee the feeds.
-5.Enjoy reading posts.
+5. Enjoy reading posts.